-Now a little trick that very few saws have is that they will be a 12-inch saw that could accept the 10-inch blade so, and you get to do all the small detailed, precise work that’s usually the job for a 10-inch while maintaining the capacity of cutting boards that are on the larger side.
+Now a little trick that very few saws have is that they will be a 12-inch miter saws that could accept the 10-inch miter saws blade so, and you get to do all the small detailed, precise work that’s usually the job for a 10-inch miter saws while maintaining the capacity of cutting boards that are on the larger side.
 That is, of course, an option if you are okay with investing a little bit more money in the beginning.

 Now the final thoughts are that comparisons are not always conjectured to prove that one product is worse than the other.
 They may be done just to highlight the differences between the two products and for the user to understand his own needs and capabilities in order to make a well-informed decision.
 So to sum up, if you have a lot of big projects coming up your way, have the space, and you’re financially capable, get the 12-inch saws.
 You may even invest a little bit more and get the 12-inch miter saws that also suits the 10-inch miter saws blades and just play all your cards right.
 However, if you are on the other side, working your own little projects around the house or even outside, you don’t have the space or the necessary funds then just keep to your every day 10-inch miter saws.
 It will serve you well.